WithSecureLabs/cloud-wiki/docs/aws/services/Redshift.md

 ### Authentication

-* Use IAM-backed authentication for Redshift users, either by using the Redshift JDBC or ODBC drivers which handle it natively, or by making use of the  `GetClusterCredentials` API call to request database credentials associated with the current IAM user or role
+* IAM-backed authentication should be used for Redshift users, either by using the Redshift JDBC or ODBC drivers which handle it natively, or by making use of the  `GetClusterCredentials` API call to request database credentials associated with the current IAM user or role
 * Ensure the IAM roles that have access to the cluster are supposed to, and that they're configured with sensible permissions according to the principle of least privilege
 * IAM roles assigned to Redshift can be used to access [S3](./S3), [Athena](./Athena), [Glue](./Glue), and [Lambda](./Lambda).
 Ensure any roles assigned to the cluster only grant permissions to the specific buckets, functions etc that are required for the cluster to function.
-* Rename the master user when you create the cluster
+* Master user should be renamed when cluster is created.
   * Default master user username is `awsuser`
   * `aws redshift create-cluster --master-username [USERNAME]` to specify a different master user on creation